 NOTE: This article was originally published in the Skeet Forum of the Shotgun World

 Message Board by member Henry Baker (Case).
-If you'd like to have the whole package to call up

 to a truly American shotgun game

 Newcomers to the game of Skeet will find the basics here — a brief history, field layout/measurements, shooting sequences, how the game's played and some useful references, plus geometric and dimensional trivia which may be of interest to those enamored of numbers or interested in building their own Skeet range.

 Unlike trap, Skeet is a purely American shotgun game, born and bred not only in the U.S.A. but in the very cauldron of American independence — Massachusetts.